 As it facilitates building separate components that easily complement the larger application, Node.js allows for saving money at the initial development stages, thus potentially shortening the time-to-market of your product.
-This feature alone makes Node.js an advisable backend development choice for MVPs as well as other scalable applications susceptible to high-traffic.
+This feature alone makes Node.js an advisable backend development choice for MVPs and other scalable applications susceptible to high traffic.

 First and foremost, it’s a very orderly solution.
 Unlike Express, which takes a minimal approach to architecture, NestJS helps developers write well-arranged code.
 The results are highly testable, scalable, loosely coupled, and easily maintainable applications.
 In fact, this framework’s approach to architecture is similar to that of Angular and, as Kamil Myśliwiec, the creator of NestJSm observes: